tejsj/BurgerBackend/README.md

 ## Notes
 If you do not provide a location (latitude/longitude) a default loaction in Copenhagen is chosen.

-The data seeding adds 13 restaurants in Copenhagen, 1 in Hillerød and 2 in Billund
+The data seeding adds 13 restaurants in Copenhagen, 1 in HillerÃ¸d and 2 in Billund